abienvenu/Kyela/README.md

 TODO
 ----
+* Make an opinion poll as an example
 * Event name should be optionnal
 * Try to host Kyela on Amazon EC2 / RDS
 * Create a kyela.net branch in github ?